 DE’ NOBILI DE MONTEPULCIANO, Roberto (Robertus de Nobilibus, Tattuvapodagar [‑pōtakar]).
-Montepulciano near Siena 1577 — Mailapur 16.1.1656.
+Montepulciano near Siena 1577 — Mailapur (Chennai) 16.1.1656.
 S.J.
 Italian Missionary in South India.
 Born of a family of high nobility (related to the Duke of Modena), joined the S.J. in 1597.
 Studies of theology in Naples and Rome.
 In 1605 arrived at Goa and after brief stay in Cochin in the next year went to Madurai.
 There he soon saw that the Christian religion should be presented in an Indian garb in order to have any success at all with its propagation.
 Therefore he started the study of Sanskrit with Indian religions and philosophy.
-He adopted the life of an Indian ascetic in any respect where it was not in direct contradiction with Christianity.
+He adopted the life of an Indian ascetic in every respect where it was not in direct contradiction with Christianity.
 Thus he was a vegetarian, had the robe of a sanyāsi and Brahman hairstyle, presented himself as a Kṣatriya (as an Italian nobleman) following the caste rules of a Kṣatriya.
 After several years of studies under pandits, he settled down among other gurus in the Brahman quarter of Madurai and began explaining Christianity.

 Publications: Apologia, with some notes on Sanskrit, in abridged French version published by Bertrand in his La mission du Maduré.
 2. 1850 (see Dahmen below).

-– severat unpublished letters preserved.
+– Severat unpublished letters preserved.

 Sources: A. Bal[lini], Enc.
 Ital.
-12, 1931, 619; W. Caland, “R. de’ N. and the Sanskrit Language and Literature”, AO 3, 1924, 38-51; *Koch, Jesuitenlexikon; A. Sauliere, Indica.
+12, 1931, 619 with portrait; W. Caland, “R. de’ N. and the Sanskrit Language and Literature”, AO 3, 1924, 38-51; *Koch, Jesuitenlexikon; A. Sauliere, Indica.
 The IHRI Silver Jubilee Comm.
-Vol. Bombay 1953, 372-376; published works listed in *Sommervogel; Wikipedia with portrait (another in German version)..
+Vol. Bombay 1953, 372-376 with portrait; published works listed in *Sommervogel; Tucci 2005, 134-136; I.G. Županov, Disputed Mission.
+Jesuit Experiments and Brahmanical Knowledge in Seventeenth-century India.
+Delhi 1999 (with further references); Wikipedia with portrait (another in German version).

 Monographs on RDeN: *P. R. Bachmann, R. N., 1577–1656.
 Ein missionsgeschichtlicher Beitrag zum christlichen Dialog mit Hinduismus.
 301 p.
 Bibl.
 Inst.
 Hist.
 1:32.
 Rome 1972; *V. Cronin, A Pearl of India.
 The Life of R. de N. 297 p.
 N.Y.
 1959; *Dahmen, three books (R. De N., S.J.
 Ein Beitrag zur Geschichte der Missionsmethode und der Indologie.
 1924; Un Jésuite Brahme, R. De N., S.J.
 1925 [same work?]; R. De N. Première apologie 1610.
 1931); *S. Rajamanickam, The First Oriental Scholar.
-1972.
+Tirunelveli 1972.

 Last Updated on